 J. S. Rarey was an Ohio farmer, and his family connections still reside near the city of Columbus.
-He has been, from his childhood, a horse-breaker of some reputation among his neighbors, and even when he had first developed his present system he very quietly practiced it in the more unsettled parts of the country, extending his travels even to Texas.
-He taught his system to others for a small fee, and wrote a pamphlet some six years ago, which he gave to his pupils, but which was kept by them under a promise of secrecy.
+He has been from his childhood a horse-breaker of some reputation among his neighbors, and even when he had first developed his present system he very quietly practised it in the more unsettled parts of the country, extending his travels even to Texas.
+He taught his system to others for a small fec. and wrote a pamphlet some six years ago, which he gave to his pupils, but which was kept by them under a promise of secrecy.
 This is the only book ever published by Mr. Rarey, but one of his pupils in England has written a very readable little volume\ on this system, and other matters of interest to the horseman.
-From Mr. Rarey's pamphlet and this English work our chapter has been compiled, and we can assure the reader that, however much the practice may be varied and extended, the system as now practiced by Mr. Rarey is here given :
+From this English work this chapter has been compiled, and we believe that it is the best exposition of this system for subduing vicious horses, and for overcoming the fears of timid ones, that has yet been presented to the public.

-\ The art of Taming Horses, by J. S. Rarey, &c., by the Hunting correspondent of the Illustrated London News.
-London: George Routledge & Co.
+• The art of Taming Horses, by J. S. Rarey, &c., by the Hunting correspondent of the Illustrated London News.
+London: George Rouledge & Co.
+(317)

-The subjection of vicious horses has been a great desideratum ever since horses were first ridden by man, but, until very recently, there has been no knowledge of a rational means for rendering them docile or tractable.
+The subjugation of vicious horses has been a great desideratum ever since horses were first ridden by man, but, until very recently, there has been no knowledge of a rational means for rendering them docile or tractable.
 The plans hitherto adopted have generally been too much according to the directions of a Norfolk trainer, of the time of Queen Elizabeth, who wrote as follows:

-"If your horse does not stand still, or hesitates, then alrate him with a terrible voyce; and beat him yourself with a good sticke upon the head between the ears; and then stick him in the spurring place iii or iiii times together, with one legge after another, as fast as your legges might walk: your legges must go like two bouching beetles."
+"If your horse does not stand still, or hesitates, then alrate him with a terrible voyce; and beat him yourself with a good sticke apon the head between the ears; and then stick him in the spurring place iii or iiii times together, with one legge after another, as fast as your legges might walk: your legges must go like two bouncing beetles."

-The most celebrated horse tamer, before Rarey's time, was an Irishman named Dan Sullivan, known as the "Irish Whisperer," who would, after a half hour's private interview with the most vicious horse, bring him out perfectly tamed,-so long as he himself used him, but he would not remain docile in the hands of other persons.
+The most celebrated horse-tamer before Rarey's time was an Irishman, named Dan Sullivan, known as the "Irish whisperer," who would, after a half hour's private interview with the most vicious horse, bring him out perfectly tamed,-so long as he himself used him; but he would not remain docile in the hands of other persons.
 Sullivan pretended to have got his secret from a poor soldier, who revealed it as an Indian charm.
 The secret was given by Sullivan to one of his sons, but it is not now known.
 Probably it was not capable of a general application.

-All other methods of taming very vicious horses, so far as we have any information, have been based on cruelty, and harsh treatment, and they were never entirely successful.
-The mere reading of Rarey's directions is not sufficient to make horse-tamers of all who choose to try a hand at it; these directions are a stepping stone, and an introduction to a series of processes which they sufficiently illustrate, which can be carried into effect, only by the aid of experience.
+All other methods of taming very vicious horses, so far as we have any information, have been based on cruelty and harsh treatment, and they were never entirely successful.

+The mere reading of these directions is not sufficient to make horse-tamers of all who choose to try a hand at it; they are merely a stepping stone, and an introduction to a series of processes which they sufficiently illustrate, which can be carried into effect, only by the aid of experience.